 Path Offers Educational Applications For Social Networking

 Teachers, you know your students probably spend a lot of time on social networks.
 They probably even sneak some Facebook time in during class.
 How do you think they'd respond if you gave them an assignment that used a social network as a tool?
 Thanks to Path, a new social network, you might be able to bring this technology into the classroom.
-Schools offering Animation degrees can also be found in these popular choices.

 What Is Path?

 Path is a social network that is focused on providing a more intimate social experience for its users.
 Unlike Facebook, which allows you to make unlimited connections with people, Path is designed for those who want to stay connected with close friends and family.
 You can have up to 50 friends with this network, making it more likely that you'll limit your connections to those you really care about.

 While this limited structure may not appeal to everyone, those who are critical of the way Facebook enables shallow social connections may prefer a more intimate network.
 If you aren't the sort who is interested in reading about what your middle school classmate did this weekend, or if you don't want to share photos of your vacation with just anyone, Path is designed for you.
 But this regulated structure could also help teachers bring social networking into the classroom without fear of creating an unsafe, inappropriate, ineffective or distracting environment for students.